bxailab/SparseMambaNet/README.md

 Hanbeot Park†1, Yunjeong Cho†1, Hunhee Kim*
 **Correspondence*
-*† These authors contributed equally to this work.*
+*†These authors contributed equally to this work.*

 ## Overview